-What is a Knowledge Graph in Google Search?
+What is a Knowledge Graph and Where Does it Appear in Google Search?

 Google’s Knowledge Graph is basically a machine-readable encyclopaedia of facts about the world.
 Google uses its Knowledge Graph to enhance the results of its Search Engine Results Page (SERP) with information boxes called Knowledge Panels (on the right-hand side when you search on the desktop).
 It’s similar to Wikipedia, but much larger.
 While Wikipedia has 50 million articles, Google has about 1,500 billion facts as of 2022.